Helen Longino

 Helen Elizabeth Longino (born July 13, 1944) is an American philosopher of science who has argued for the significance of values and social interactions to scientific inquiry.
 She has written about the role of women in science and is a central figure in feminist epistemology and social epistemology.

-She is the Clarence Irving Lewis Professor of Philosophy at Stanford University.
+She is the Clarence Irving Lewis Professor of Philosophy, Emerita, at Stanford University.
 In 2016, she was elected to the American Academy of Arts and Sciences.

 Education and career

 Longino received her B.A. in English literature from Barnard College in 1966 and her M.A. in philosophy from the University of Sussex, England, in 1967.
 She earned her PhD from Johns Hopkins University in Baltimore, Maryland in 1973, under the supervision of Peter Achinstein.
 Her dissertation dealt with Inference and Scientific Discovery.

 Longino taught at the University of California, San Diego (1973–1975), Mills College (1975–1990), Rice University (1990–1995), and the University of Minnesota (1995–2005) before joining the philosophy department of Stanford University.

 She was active in the women's liberation movement and in establishing women's studies in several institutions.

 She became the Clarence Irving Lewis Professor of Philosophy in 2008 and served as chair of the philosophy department from 2008 to 2011.

-She served as president of the Philosophy of Science Association (2013–2014), and is the First Vice President of the Division of Logic, Methodology and Philosophy of Science and Technology of the International Union of History and Philosophy of Science (2016–2019).
+Longino served as president of the Philosophy of Science Association (2013–2014), and is the First Vice President of the Division of Logic, Methodology and Philosophy of Science and Technology of the International Union of History and Philosophy of Science (2016–2019).